 Learn AWS Amplify - Beyond the Basics

-So far there aren’t many resources for learning AWS Amplify but here are a few.
+So far, there are few resources for learning AWS Amplify, but here are a few.